 SteelMaster offers several models that are able to protect people and property from heavy snow.

-Our buildings follow the snow load provisions required by the ASCE 7-95 and those of the IBC.
+Our buildings follow the snow load provisions required by the IBC.
 Many localities and zip codes also add their own specific codes for their areas.
 The building code first identifies the ground snow load, which helps to calculate the uniform design snow load on the building’s roof.